Decree Nisi28 Feb 2022 | Claire Andrews

 Six weeks and 1 day (43 days) after the date of the Decree Nisi, the Petitioner can apply for the Decree Absolute.
 This is the document that formally ends the marriage.
 The time is to allow the parties to reflect of their decision to divorce.

 Sometimes, it makes sense to delay applying for a Decree Absolute.
-This usually happens where you haven’t agreed a financial settlement yet.
+This usually happens when you haven’t agreed on a divorce settlement yet (find out more here).

 It is common for the Petitioner to promise that they will not apply for Decree Absolute until all the financial issues have been resolved.
 This is to ensure that spousal rights to pensions and other benefits are protected, as a Decree Absolute will dissolve the marriage and you are no longer a ‘spouse’.